canonical/mlflow-operator/docs/how-to/deploy/mlflow-3-experimental/upgrade-mlflow-2-to-mlflow-3.rst

 Requirements
 -------------

 * You have an existing Charmed MLflow 2.22 deployment (version 2.22, precisely).
+If you are running an older version, first upgrade it to 2.22 by following the :doc:`stable upgrade guides <../../manage/upgrade/index>`.
 * You have Command Line Interface (CLI) access to the machine where the Juju controller is deployed.
 All commands in this guide are executed from it.
 * Your deployment uses ``mysql-k8s`` as its backend store, related to ``mlflow-server`` over the ``relational-db`` endpoint.